 King, who has over 1 million followers, regularly works with brands, and together they create sponsored posts which are articulately marked as such (so as not to mislead his fanbase, he uses the ‘#Ad’ to demarcate promotional posts).
 Here is an example of a campaign he worked on with HP.
 This was a one off, well thought-out post in order to raise awareness of a new product (Chromebook) and also to drive sales through ‘@bestbuy’s’ internet-based retail marketplace.

-dramatically cheaper to work with than your run of the mill, starstruck
+- Micro-influencers are dramatically cheaper to work with than your run of the mill, starstruck influencer.

 How to approach an Instagram influencer